FAQs About Volunteer Program

-Yes, LANL subcontractors and family members are welcome to register on VolunteerMatch and track their hours along with LANS employees and retirees.
+Yes, Lab sub-contractors and family members are welcome to register on VolunteerMatch and track their hours along with LANS employees and retirees.

-LANS/LANL subcontractors or LANL employee family members are not eligible to receive these awards.
-The business reason for this decision is that subcontractors are not employees of Los Alamos National Security, LLC, and treating them as such creates what (in legal terms) is called “co-employment issues.”
+LANS/Los Alamos sub-contractors or Lab employee family members are not eligible to receive these awards.
+The business reason for this decision is that sub-contractors are not employees of Los Alamos National Security, LLC, and treating them as such creates what (in legal terms) is called “co-employment issues.”
 There are additional IRS restrictions that LANS must meet to be in compliance with making “gifts” to nonprofits.

 We are looking into the possibility of notifying the sub-contracting companies regarding their outstanding employees and encouraging them to institute a volunteer recognition program.

-VolunteerMatch is available worldwide to employees, contractors and retirees who wish to log their volunteer hours at http://lanl.volunteermatch.org/ and nationally for those seeking to both volunteer and log hours in the United States.
+VolunteerMatch is available worldwide to employees, contactors, and retirees who wish to log their volunteer hours at http://lanl.volunteermatch.org/ and nationally for those seeking to both volunteer and log hours in the United States.

-LANS employees are also eligible for paid leave time to participate in educational activities involving science, technology, engineering and math (STEM) activities.
+LANS employees are also eligible for paid leave time to participate in educational activities involving science, technology, engineering, and math (STEM).

 Science Education Community Service Time